- About Us

-Over the past decade we have witnessed a growing shift to export the most polluting aspects of the mining industry to developing countries.
+In recent decades the U.S. has gradually shifted the most polluting aspects of the mining industry to developing countries.
 This shift is particularly clear in the case of lead ore processing.
-Today the U.S. exports millions of tons of lead ore to countries with more lenient environmental and occupational regulations and little enforcement.
-This trend has accelerated since the last primary smelter in the U.S. closed in 2013.
-In 2014, more than 70% of the lead ore mined in the U.S. was exported to China processing.
+Today the U.S. exports almost all of the lead ore it mines for processing in countries with weaker environmental and occupational regulations and limited resources for enforcement.
+This trend has accelerated since the last primary lead smelter in the U.S. closed in 2013.

 The graph below shows that lead ore exports from the U.S. to China doubled between 2007 and 2014.
 China has reported more than 30 lead poisoning incidents around lead smelters and battery recycling plants since 2009.

 Source: U.S. International trade Commission